 Dr. Kumar’s team believe a plant-based substance called COGNUTRIN may be a valuable tool in the fight against post-chemotherapy CI.
 It contains potent antioxidant and anti-inflammatory properties and has been shown to cross into the brain to regions important for learning and memory.

-Thirty breast cancer patients who exhibit CI one month after the conclusion of their chemotherapy treatments will be enrolled in a blind study.
+Forty breast cancer patients who exhibit CI one month after the conclusion of their chemotherapy treatments will be enrolled in a blind study.
 After three months of taking the COGNUTRIN or a placebo, they well be assessed for CI.
 If this pilot shows promising trends, it will inform the design of a larger study.
-[Awarded 2014]
+[Awarded 2013]

 This is an innovative strategy to address the patient cognitive problem.
 This is a real problem and one of the first attempts to deal with cognitive impairment syndrome.
 This is a non-invasive approach that can be applied very quickly.
 One of the most common side effects of chemotherapy for breast cancer is cognitive impairment, commonly described as chemobrain.
 This occurs in approximately 30-75% of patients and may last from 6 months to 10 years.
 Interventions that demonstrated promise in the aging population have not been evaluated to ameliorate chemobrain in cancer patients treated with chemotherapy.
 The current study tests the hypothesis is that supplementation with a combination of a standard formulation of antho- cyanins and n-3 fatty acids (COGNUTRIN) work synergistically to reduce oxidative stress loads of inflammatory cytokines that reduce cognitive functioning.

 Current Gateway-funded clinical trials

 Funds one patient for one day at a Gateway-funded clinical trial